oracle-livelabs/apex/workflows/5-add-activities-connections.md

 *Note:The developer can choose to set the Human Task properties Approver and TaskOutcome to these Workflow Variables.
 At runtime, when the Human Task activity has completed , i.e when the actual owner of the task has approved, rejected or completed the task, the approver and the task outcome values are saved into the Workflow Variables and can be used later by other workflow activities .
 Alternatively, the developer can choose to ignore the outcome and approver details, and in that case delete those auto-generated Workflow variables and leave the corresponding Task attributes empty.*

-## Task 9: Configure Raise Appointment Request Parameters
+## Task 10: Configure Raise Appointment Request Parameters

 1. In the rendering Tree or in the Workflow Designer, select **Raise Appointment Request**.

 2. In the Property Editor,
-    - Under Identification, change the name as **Raise Appointment Request**.
     - Under Settings,
         - For **Definition**, Select **Appointment Request**.
         - Set the **Detail Primary Key** Item as **DNO** (Doctor No. from the DOCTOR table)